High-contrast random systems of PDEs: homogenisation and spectral theory: Spectral convergence

-In this subsection we will prove a lower bound for the limiting spectrum under the additional assumption of finite range of dependence.
+In this subsection we will prove an inner bound for the limiting spectrum under the additional assumption of finite range of dependence.
 Combined with Theorem~\ref{theorem limiting spectrum sub G}, this will establish equality between $\mathcal{G}$ and the limiting spectrum.

 In order to formulate the assumption on the finite range of dependence we first need to introduce some notation.
 Let a set $K\subset \R^d$ be compact.
 We denote by $\widetilde{\mathcal{F}}_{K}$ the $\sigma$-algebra (in $\R^d$) generated by all compact subsets of $K$ with respect to the Hausdorff distance and define a set-valued map $\mathcal{H}_{K}:\Omega\to \mathcal{P}(\R^d)$ by